 For the last few decades, Asia has experienced one of the most powerful economic booms in history.

 Property prices, and as a result the prominence of real estate agents, have grown in alongside the region’s investment prospects as a whole.

-Yet a mistake that potential foreign investors often make is transposing the world they know into a culture that might do things very differently.
+Yet a major mistake that foreign property investors make is transposing their own world onto a market that operates very differently

-Knowing how real estate agents operate in Asia is key to that success.
-The specifics of how they function will, of course, vary based on which territory you’re in.
-But a few things are true about realtors in the far East regardless of the nation.
+Learning how realtors operate in Asia is key to that success.
+The exact details of how realtors function will, of course, vary based on which territory you’re in.

-For one, the role realtors play and their dynamics are very different compared to their function in western markets.
+For starters, the role real estate agents play and their dynamics are very different compared to their function in western markets.

 A general rule of thumb is, the less developed a region is, the more important personal contacts are, and the more “hands-on” you’ll have to be to find good deals.

-Local sellers in emerging Asia often don’t use realtors.
-They’ll instead simply place a “for sale” sign outside their plot of land, apartment, or house for sale.
+In emerging Asia, sellers frequently decide not to use a realtor.
+They’ll instead merely place a “for sale” sign outside their plot of land, apartment, or house for sale.
 Word of mouth is also important.

 Realtors in Asia: East vs. West